For quite a while there seemed to be a very good chance that Peter Pettigrew might turn out to be one of the most dangerous characters in canon.

 Since Albus is nearly always happy to Explain It All, after the fact, Minerva may have only been brought up to speed regarding the Order, and the spy, and the Potters’ Secret Keeper at that point.
 Being Minerva, she remembers everything she was told at the time, and saw no harm in repeating it 12 years later.

-Since that point Albus has welcomed her into the Order, as he has also done with the Weasleys.
+Since that point Albus has welcomed her into what is left of the Order, as he has also done with the Weasleys.
 As he also has Tonks, on Moody’s recommendation.
 Kingsley Shacklebolt was welcomed in as well.
 Kingsley may be another of Moody’s comparatively recent recruits, or he may have come in with Arthur Weasley.
 None of these were a part of the Order the first time. either.
 But Albus hasn’t let Minerva all that far in.
 And if she is a late-comer, she hadn’t really been “tested” under fire in that particular context yet.
 Which might go some way toward the apparent lack of information that she had on what Albus was up to over the final year of his life.

 And then in the Shrieking Shack we get the biggest and reddest herring that Rowling handed us of all.
 She forced us to sit back and get all of our primary reading on Peter Pettigrew’s character handed to us from Sirius Black.
 (Hardly any of whose information has ever held up to serious examination.)

 You will notice that at no point in this passage does Remus volunteer his impressions of Peter, and no one seems to think to ask Remus’s impressions on anything, as long as Sirius is around to give us his.

 The main thing that this particular device invites us to overlook is the glaring fact that Peter Pettigrew tricked Sirius Black.
 Tricked him (and everyone else, all the way up to Dumbledore) thoroughly.
 And got away with it for a dozen years.